Sphereserver/Source/README.md

 * Adding/removing/changing anything that was working in one way for years should be followed by an ini setting when the changes can't be replicated on scripts to keep backwards compatibility.

 ## Licensing
-Copyright 2023 SphereServer development team
+Copyright 2026 SphereServer development team

-Licensed under the Apache License, Version 2.0 (the "License").<br>
+Licensed under the Apache License, Version 2.0 (the "License").
-You may not use any file of this project except in compliance with the License.<br>
+You may not use any file of this project except in compliance with the License.
 You may obtain a copy of the License at <https://www.apache.org/licenses/LICENSE-2.0>